The mutation process on the ancestral line under selection: The pruned lookdown ancestral selection graph

 We throughout denote forward and backward time by $t$ and $r$, respectively; backward time $r$ corresponds to forward time $t-r$.
 The concept of the pLD-ASG is captured in the following definition, which is adapted from \citet[Sec.~4.6]{Cordero} and \citet[Def.~4]{Baake} and illustrated in Figures~\ref{oASG_finite} and \ref{fig_pldASG_finite}.

 \begin{definition} The \emph{pruned lookdown ASG} in a population consisting of $N$ individuals starts with a single line chosen uniformly from the population at backward time $r=0$ and proceeds in direction of increasing $r$.
 At each time $r\geqslant 0$, the graph consists of a finite number $L^N_r$ of lines, one of which is distinguished and called immune.
 The lines are labelled $1,\ldots,L^N_r$ from bottom to top; the label of the immune line is $M^N_r \in [L^N_r]$ with $M_0^N=1$.
-The process $(L^N, M^N) \defeq (L^N_r, M^N_r)^{}_{r \geq 0}$ lives on the state space $[N]^2$ and evolves via the following transitions when $(L^N_r,M^N_r)=(\ell, m)$ (see again Figure~\ref{oASG_finite}). \begin{enumerate} \item \emph{Coalescence.} Every line $j \in [2: \ell]$ coalesces into every line $i \in [1:j-1]$ at rate $2$, that is, label $j$ is removed and $\ell$ decreases by one.
+The process $(L^N, M^N) \defeq (L^N_r, M^N_r)^{}_{r \geq 0}$ lives on the state space $[N]^2$ and evolves via the following transitions when $(L^N_r,M^N_r)=(\ell, m)$ (see again Figure~\ref{oASG_finite}). \begin{enumerate} \item \emph{Coalescence.} Every line $j \in [2: \ell]$ coalesces into every line $i \in [1:j-1]$ at rate $\frac{2}{N}$, that is, label $j$ is removed and $\ell$ decreases by one.
 The remaining lines are relabelled to fill the gap while retaining their original order.
 The event affects the immune line in the same way as all others. \item \emph{Branching.} Every line $i \in [1:\ell]$ branches at rate $s^N\frac{N-\ell}{N}$, and a new line, namely the incoming branch (the one at the tail of the arrow) is inserted at label $i$ and all previous labels $k\in [i:\ell]$ increase to $k+1$; in particular, the label of the continuing branch (the one at the tip of the arrow) increases from $i$ to $i+1$, and $\ell$ increases to $\ell+1$.
-If $m\in[i:\ell]$, then $m$ increases to $m+1$; otherwise, it remains unchanged. \item \emph{Collision.} Every line labelled $i\in [1:\ell]$ collides with the line labelled $j$ and is hence relabelled $j$, at rate $s^N$ for every $j \in [1:i-1]$.
+If $m\in[i:\ell]$, then $m$ increases to $m+1$; otherwise, it remains unchanged. \item \emph{Collision.} Every line labelled $i\in [1:\ell]$ collides with the line labelled $j$ (that is, it performs an \emph{unsuccessful branching event} induced by a selective arrow emerging from line $j$ already in the graph) and is hence relabelled $j$, at rate $s^N$ for every $j \in [1:i-1]$.
 Upon this, all labels previously in $[j:i-1]$ increase by one.
 In this case, $\ell$ does not change, and the relabelling applies to the immune line in the same way as to all others. \item \emph{Deleterious mutation.} Every line $i\in [1:\ell]$ experiences deleterious mutations at rate $u^N\nu_1$.
 If $i\neq m$, the line labelled $i$ is pruned, and the remaining lines (including the immune line) are relabelled to fill the gap (again in an order-preserving way), thus rendering the transition of $\ell$ to $\ell-1$.
-If, however, $i=m$, then the line affected by the mutation is not pruned, but $m$ is set to $\ell$, which remains unchanged.
+If, however, $i=m$, the line affected by the mutation is not pruned, but $m$ is set to $\ell$, which remains unchanged.
 All labels previously in $[i+1:\ell]$ decrease by one, so that the gaps are filled. \item \emph{Beneficial mutation.} Every line $i\in [1:\ell]$ experiences beneficial mutations at rate $u^N\nu_0$.
 In this case all lines labelled $>i$ are pruned, resulting in a transition from $\ell$ to $i$.
-Also $m$ is set to $i$. \end{enumerate} \end{definition}
+Also $m$ is set to $i$. \end{enumerate} \end{definition} The line-counting process $L^N \defeq (L^N_r)_{r\geq 0}$, that is, the marginal of $(L^N_r,M^N_r)_{r\geq 0}$, is itself Markov, with state space $[N]$.
+As a consequence of Definition~\ref{pld-ASG finite}, $L^N$ has transition rates